9 Things That Prove You’re Living with a Threenager

 They negotiate so aggressively you’ll want them with you when you buy major appliances

 Have you ever noticed that three-year-olds are able to squeeze an extra few minutes out of that “firm” bedtime flawlessly?
 Don’t even consider leaving them with a babysitter without a full set of written rules, either, or you’ll come home to a kid with a belly full of candy watching Disney movies on Pay Per View even though you explicitly said “fruit and books only!”
-(These are the best books for bedtime.)

 They’ll tell people off even from the seat of a grocery cart